garethjmsaunders/digital-code-style-guide/commit-messages.md

 The high visibility of the summary makes it critical to craft something that is as descriptive as possible within space limits.

 * Must be one line; no line breaks.
-End with a full-stop.
+* Begin with a capital.
+* No dot (full stop/period) at the end.
+* Use the [imperative mood][wikipedia-imperative] when possible, e.g. "change" not "changed" nor "changes".
-* Aim for **around 50 characters or less, stopping at 70**.
+* Aim for **around 50 characters or fewer, stopping at 70**.
 This is important because log-viewing tools nearly all expect the first line of commit messages to fit within these limits.
 This difficult restriction may force you to think critically about the essence of your commit; if you can’t describe the change in a short sentence, the commit may not be atomic enough.
 Note that the TYPE counts toward the 50/70 character count.
-* Use the [imperative mood][wikipedia-imperative] when possible: "Relax term ID comparisons…" instead of "Relaxes term ID comparisons…"